charliespy/US-Power-Outages-Analysis/README.md

 ## Baseline Model

 ### Model Description
 For the baseline prediction task, we employ a linear regression model to estimate the duration of power outages (`OUTAGE.DURATION`).
 The selected features for the model include `COM.SALES` and `ANOMALY.LEVEL`.
-These features are deemed relevant in predicting power outage duration, with `COM.SALES` representing electricity consumption in the commercial sector and `ANOMALY.LEVEL` indicating the oceanic El Niño/La Niña (ONI) index.
+These features are considered relevant for predicting power outage duration, with `COM.SALES` representing electricity consumption in the commercial sector and `ANOMALY.LEVEL` indicating the oceanic El Niño/La Niña (ONI) index.

 ### Feature Preprocessing
 Prior to model fitting, the features undergo preprocessing using a ColumnTransformer.
-Numerical features, `COM.SALES` and `ANOMALY.LEVEL`, are subjected to imputation of missing values through mean imputation and scaled using StandardScaler.
-The remainder of the features remains untouched (`passthrough`).
+Numerical features (`COM.SALES` and `ANOMALY.LEVEL`) are preprocessed by imputing missing values using mean imputation and scaled with a StandardScaler.
+The remainder of the features is left unchanged (`passthrough`).

 ### Model Architecture
 The baseline model employs a Linear Regression model, capturing the linear relationship between the selected features and the target variable, `OUTAGE.DURATION`.

 ### Model Performance
+The baseline model yields the following performance metrics:

+- **Root Mean Squared Error (RMSE):** Approximately 1574.34
+- **R-squared:** -0.0285

-The baseline model yields a test Root Mean Squared Error (RMSE) of approximately 1574.340978391451 and an R-squared value of -0.028481049417356408.
-These metrics provide insights into the model's accuracy and explainability.
-The RMSE measures the average deviation between the actual and predicted outage durations, with lower values indicating better performance.
-The R-squared value quantifies the proportion of variance in the target variable captured by the model, where higher values denote a better fit.
+These metrics provide insights into the model's performance:

+- RMSE measures the average deviation between actual and predicted outage durations, with lower values indicating better accuracy.
+- R-squared quantifies the proportion of variance in the target variable explained by the model.
+Negative values, such as -0.0285, indicate that the model performs worse than a horizontal line representing the mean of the data.

 ### Visualization
-A 3D scatter plot and regression plane visualization illustrate the relationship between transformed features (`COM.SALES` and `ANOMALY.LEVEL`) and outage duration.
-This aids in visually assessing the model's ability to capture patterns in the data.
+A 3D scatter plot and regression plane visualization illustrate the relationship between the transformed features (`COM.SALES` and `ANOMALY.LEVEL`) and outage duration.
+This visualization aids in assessing the model's ability to capture patterns in the data.

 <p style="text-align:center"><iframe src="assets/3d.html" width=800 height=800 frameBorder=0></iframe></p>

+### Next Steps
 In the subsequent sections, we explore the evolution of the model from this baseline, incorporating additional features, tuning hyperparameters, and optimizing performance metrics.

 ## Final Model

-### Model Selecting and Features
+### Model Selection and Features
-After thorough experimentation and iterative model development, the final predictive model employs a random forest regressor, chosen for its ability to handle a diverse range of features and potential interactions.
+After thorough experimentation and iterative model development, the final predictive model employs a random forest regressor, chosen for its ability to handle diverse features and potential interactions.
 Unlike linear regression, the random forest model offers more tunable hyperparameters, making it well-suited for optimizing predictive performance.

 ### Feature Preprocessing

-- **Cyclical Month Encoding (`OUTAGE.MONTH`):** To capture seasonal patterns effectively, we introduced a cyclical encoding transformation using sine and cosine functions.
-This enhancement allows the model to better understand the temporal aspect of power outage occurrences.
+- **Cyclical Month Encoding (`OUTAGE.MONTH`)**: To capture seasonal patterns effectively, we introduced cyclical encoding using sine and cosine functions.
+This transformation allows the model to better understand the temporal aspect of power outage occurrences.

-- **Categorical Features:** Utilizing one-hot encoding, we transformed categorical features to numerical representations for model compatibility.
-These include:
+- **Categorical Features**: These features were transformed using one-hot encoding to ensure model compatibility.
+They include:
-    - `U.S._STATE`: Represents all the states in the continental U.S.
+  - `U.S._STATE`: Represents all states in the continental U.S.
-    - `CLIMATE.CATEGORY`: Describes climate episodes corresponding to the years, categorized as “Warm,” “Cold,” or “Normal” based on the Oceanic Niño Index (ONI).
+  - `CLIMATE.CATEGORY`: Describes climate episodes categorized as "Warm," "Cold," or "Normal," based on the Oceanic Niño Index (ONI).
   - `CAUSE.CATEGORY`: Represents categories of events causing major power outages.

-- **Numerical Features:** The following numerical features underwent imputation of missing values using the mean and standardization using the Standard Scaler:
+- **Numerical Features**: These features underwent mean imputation for missing values and standardization using the StandardScaler:
-    - `UTIL.CONTRI`: Utility industry’s contribution to the total Gross State Product (GSP) in the state, expressed as a percentage of the total real GDP contributed by the utility industry.
+  - `UTIL.CONTRI`: Utility industry’s contribution to the total Gross State Product (GSP), expressed as a percentage of the state’s GDP.
-    - `ANOMALY.LEVEL`: Represents the oceanic El Niño/La Niña (ONI) index, indicating cold and warm episodes by season.
+  - `ANOMALY.LEVEL`: Represents the Oceanic Niño Index (ONI), indicating cold and warm episodes by season.
-    - `COM.SALES`: Electricity consumption in the commercial sector (megawatt-hour).
+  - `COM.SALES`: Electricity consumption in the commercial sector (megawatt-hours).

-This strategic selection of features aims to provide the model with a comprehensive understanding of the diverse factors influencing power outage duration.
-The inclusion of temporal, categorical, and numerical features contributes to the model's ability to capture intricate patterns and make accurate predictions.
+This strategic selection of features provides the model with a comprehensive understanding of the diverse factors influencing power outage duration.
+The inclusion of temporal, categorical, and numerical features contributes to capturing intricate patterns and making accurate predictions.

 ### Model Architecture
-The final model employs a random forest regressor with tuned hyperparameters, striking a balance between complexity and predictive power.
+The final model employs a random forest regressor with tuned hyperparameters, balancing complexity and predictive power.

 ### Model Performance
-Even before hyperparameter tuning, the final model exhibits a significant improvement in performance compared to the baseline.
-The test RMSE is 1474.2525101701656 and the R-squared value is 0.27785385330546075.
+The final model demonstrates significant improvements compared to the baseline:

+- **Initial Performance** (Before Tuning):
+  - RMSE: 1474.25
+  - R-squared: 0.2779

+- **After Hyperparameter Tuning**:
+  - RMSE: 1383.60
+  - R-squared: 0.2056

+These metrics highlight the model’s ability to better capture patterns in the data after tuning.

-### Hyperparameters Tuning
+### Hyperparameter Tuning
-In the process of hyperparameter tuning for the Random Forest Regressor, a grid search was performed over a range of `max_depth` and `n_estimators`, exploring values from 1 to 200.
-The computational time for this search was approximately 1 minute and 45 seconds.
-The optimal hyperparameters identified were `max_depth`=11 and `n_estimators`=41.
-These parameters showcased a balance between model complexity and generalization, contributing to improved performance on the test set.
+Hyperparameter tuning for the random forest regressor involved a grid search over a range of `max_depth` and `n_estimators` values (1 to 200).
+The search required approximately 1 minute and 45 seconds, with the following optimal hyperparameters identified:

-The tuned Random Forest model demonstrated a modest enhancement over the untuned version, with the Root Mean Squared Error (RMSE) decreasing to 1383.6004458577404 and the R-squared value changing to 0.20563503640079228 on the test dataset.
-This suggests that the fine-tuned hyperparameters enabled the model to better capture underlying patterns in the data, emphasizing the significance of hyperparameter optimization for model refinement.
-The chosen hyperparameters are deemed effective for achieving a favorable trade-off between model complexity and predictive accuracy.
+- `max_depth`: 11
+- `n_estimators`: 41

+The tuned hyperparameters improved the model’s predictive accuracy by reducing RMSE and enhancing R-squared values.
+These results emphasize the importance of hyperparameter optimization for refining model performance.

-## Summary
+## Model Comparison and Summary
-The evolution of our predictive model for power outage duration reveals significant enhancements in accuracy, precision, and overall performance.
-Beginning with a linear regression baseline, we observed commendable performance, even with a restricted feature set.
-However, as the model complexity increased and more diverse features were introduced, the random forest regressor emerged as the superior choice.
+The evolution of our predictive model for power outage duration reveals significant enhancements in accuracy and performance.
+Starting with a linear regression baseline, we achieved commendable results even with a limited feature set.
+However, as model complexity increased and more diverse features were introduced, the random forest regressor emerged as the superior choice.

+Key advancements include:

-The incorporation of categorical features such as 'CLIMATE.CATEGORY' proved pivotal in capturing nuanced patterns within the data.
-These features, transformed using one-hot encoding, contributed to the model's ability to discern intricate details about climate episodes and outage causes.
+- Incorporation of categorical features such as `CLIMATE.CATEGORY`, transformed using one-hot encoding, to capture nuanced patterns in climate episodes and outage causes.

-The introduction of cyclical encoding for temporal features, exemplified by 'OUTAGE.MONTH,' empowered the model to grasp seasonal patterns more effectively.
-Additionally, the inclusion of 'U.S._STATE' and 'UTIL.CONTRI' as features further enriched the model's understanding of regional and economic influences on power outage duration.
+- Cyclical encoding for temporal features like `OUTAGE.MONTH`, enabling the model to better understand seasonal patterns.
+- Inclusion of `U.S._STATE` and `UTIL.CONTRI`, enriching the model’s understanding of regional and economic influences on outage durations.

-The model's journey from a linear regression baseline to a tuned random forest regressor showcased the importance of model selection and hyperparameter tuning.
-The latter significantly improved accuracy, as evidenced by the reduction in RMSE and the increase in R-squared values.
-These outcomes underscore the model's proficiency in predicting power outage duration, offering valuable insights for utility planning and resource allocation.
+The transition from a linear regression baseline to a tuned random forest regressor underscores the importance of model selection and hyperparameter tuning.
+The final model significantly reduced RMSE and improved R-squared values, underscoring its proficiency in predicting power outage duration and offering valuable insights for utility planning and resource allocation.

-In conclusion, the iterative refinement process, coupled with strategic feature selection and hyperparameter tuning, culminated in a robust predictive model capable of providing accurate estimates of power outage duration.
+In conclusion, the iterative refinement process, coupled with strategic feature selection and hyperparameter tuning, culminated in a robust predictive model capable of delivering accurate estimates of power outage duration.

 ## Fairness Analysis

 ### Residual Analysis

-We first analyze the residual of each of our prediction models.
-In a residual graph, the horizontal axis represents the predicted values from the models.
-It is the independent variable in this context, showing the range of predictions that your model has made.
-The vertical axis represents the residuals, which are the differences between the observed values and the values predicted by the models.
-A residual is positive if the prediction is below the actual value and negative if it is above.
-Ideally, the residuals should be randomly scattered around the horizontal axis (which represents a residual value of zero), with no discernible pattern.
+We first analyze the residuals of each of our prediction models.
+In a residual graph, the horizontal axis represents the predicted values from the models, serving as the independent variable.
+The vertical axis represents the residuals, which are the differences between the observed values and the predicted values.
+Residuals are positive if the prediction is below the actual value and negative if it is above.
+Ideally, residuals should be randomly scattered around the horizontal axis (representing a residual value of zero) with no discernible pattern.
 This would indicate that the model's predictions are unbiased.

-For the baseline Linear Regression model, the residual graph looks like this:
+**Baseline Linear Regression Model**

+The residual graph for the baseline model is shown below:
 <p style="text-align:center"><iframe src="assets/res1.html" width=800 height=600 frameBorder=0></iframe></p>

-In this plot, the residuals do not show a clear pattern or trend, which is generally good.
-However, there appears to be a slight "funnel" shape, where the spread of the residuals increases for higher values of the baseline.
-This could indicate heteroscedasticity, meaning that the variance of the residuals is not constant across all levels of the independent variable.
-Outliers can also be spotted as points that are far away from the horizontal line at zero.
-The outliers are all at higher predicted values, meaning the actual value is a lot more than the predicted value.
+In this plot, the residuals do not exhibit a clear pattern or trend, which is generally favorable.
+However, there appears to be a slight "funnel" shape, where the spread of residuals increases for higher predicted values.
+This suggests potential heteroscedasticity, meaning the variance of residuals is not constant across all levels of the independent variable.
+Outliers are evident as points that deviate significantly from the horizontal line at zero.
+Notably, these outliers occur at higher predicted values, indicating that actual values are much higher than predicted values.

-For the final Random Forest model, the residual graph looks like this:
+**Final Random Forest Model**

+The residual graph for the final model is shown below:
 <p style="text-align:center"><iframe src="assets/res2.html" width=800 height=600 frameBorder=0></iframe></p>

-The Random Forest model has a similar residual pattern as the baseline model.
-However, its "funnel" shape is slightly more evident, which could be explained by the extra features.
-In addition, there are as many positive residual points as negative ones, which is a stark contrast from the baseline residual plot, which mainly converges at the negative ends, with few outliers having much higher residuals than others.
-The range of predictions is also notably larger.
-The highest prediction made by the baseline model is only around 2000, whereas the final model can make predictions up to 4500.
+The residual pattern in the Random Forest model is similar to that of the baseline model, but the "funnel" shape is slightly more pronounced, potentially due to the inclusion of additional features.
+The residuals are evenly distributed between positive and negative values, unlike the baseline model, where residuals predominantly converge at the negative ends with a few high outliers.
+Furthermore, the range of predictions is significantly larger in the final model; the highest prediction in the baseline model is approximately 2000, whereas the final model makes predictions up to 4500.

 ### RMSE Analysis

 Our secondary evaluation metric is the RMSE value.
-We present a similar null hypothesis suggesting that our model’s RMSE value for determining outage severity is approximately equal for all seasons, and any discrepancies are due to random chance.
-Alternatively, our model could be unfair if the RMSE value is higher for the summer compared to for the winter.
-We’ve chosen the difference between the RMSE in the summer and in the winter as our test statistic, with a significance level of 0.05.
-Upon executing a permutation test 10,000 times, we obtained a p-value of 0.5666.
-As this value is above our significance level, we cannot reject the null hypothesis, suggesting that our model is fair based on the RMSE analysis.
-Therefore, we can confidently assert that our model is fair regardless of the season of the power outage.
+We propose a null hypothesis suggesting that our model’s RMSE value for determining outage severity is approximately equal across all seasons, and any observed differences are due to random chance.
+Alternatively, the model could exhibit bias if the RMSE value is significantly higher for summer compared to winter.

+To test this, we chose the difference between the RMSE values for summer and winter as our test statistic, with a significance level of 0.05.
+A permutation test was performed 10,000 times, yielding a p-value of 0.5666.
+Since this p-value is above the significance level, we fail to reject the null hypothesis.
+This result suggests that the model is fair with respect to RMSE values across seasons.
+Consequently, we can confidently assert that the model performs equitably regardless of the season during which the power outage occurs.

 <p style="text-align:center"><iframe src="assets/rmse.html" width=800 height=600 frameBorder=0></iframe></p>

+# Conclusion

+This study provides a robust framework for understanding and predicting power outage durations in the United States, with a particular focus on the West Climate region.
+By analyzing historical data, we identified key contributors to outage severity, including climatic conditions and outage causes.
+The refined dataset and hypothesis testing underscored the significance of severe weather and intentional attacks as primary drivers of prolonged outages.

+The transition from a baseline linear regression model to a tuned random forest regressor demonstrated substantial improvements in predictive accuracy.
+The final model achieved an RMSE of 1383.60, significantly outperforming the baseline, and provided valuable insights into the nuanced interplay between environmental and infrastructural factors influencing outages.
+Furthermore, fairness analyses confirmed the model's equitable performance across seasons, reinforcing its applicability for diverse planning scenarios.

+Our findings have practical implications for utility companies and policymakers seeking to enhance grid resilience.
+By leveraging predictive modeling, stakeholders can allocate resources more efficiently, prioritize infrastructure upgrades, and mitigate the societal impacts of future outages.
+While the study highlights critical factors influencing outages, future research could benefit from incorporating real-time data and exploring the impact of emerging technologies, such as smart grids, to further refine predictions and response strategies.

+In summary, this research contributes to a deeper understanding of power outage dynamics, paving the way for more resilient energy systems in the face of increasing environmental and infrastructural challenges.